mozilla/geckodriver/doc/index.rst

 Communication
 =============

-The mailing list for Marionette discussion is tools-marionette@lists.mozilla.org (`subscribe`_, `archive`_).
+The mailing list for geckodriver discussion is tools-marionette@lists.mozilla.org (`subscribe`_, `archive`_).

-If you prefer real-time chat, there is often someone in the #ateam IRC channel on irc.mozilla.org.
+If you prefer real-time chat, there is often someone in the #interop IRC channel on irc.mozilla.org.
 Don’t ask if you may ask a question;
 just go ahead and ask, and please wait for an answer as we might not be in your timezone.